derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/09/2026 19:15:04 : 3 Database Admins walked into a NoSQL bar.
+09/09/2026 19:04:38 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Writing PHP is like peeing in the swimming pool, everyone did it, but we don't need to bring it up in public.
+There are 10 types of people: those who understand hexadecimal and 15 others.
 <!-- replace-with-joke ends -->